 The penalty for cheating will be a zero for the assignment or test.
-Frequent acts of cheating will require further consequences as per teacher discretion.
+Frequent acts of cheating will require further consequences as per teacher / administrator discretion.

-Plagiarism is the intention or accidental use of another's ideas, words, or writing as one's own without appropriate documentation or relying too heavily on outside resources for the completion of an assignment.
+Plagiarism is the intention or accidental use of another's ideas, words, or writing as one's own without appropriate documentation.